 Although there’s no cure for rosacea, a visit to a dermatologist will help determine whether you have this condition, and your doctor can provide treatment options that help manage the redness and reduce flares.
 There are topical and oral medications that are very effective for treating rosacea, and catching this condition early can help reduce the development of more severe symptoms.

-You can impact your rosacea flares by determining what seems to increase your symptoms and modifying your skincare routine to keep your skin soothed and protected.
+You can reduce your rosacea flares by determining what seems to increase your symptoms and modifying your skincare routine to keep your skin soothed and protected.
 How you wash your facial skin can make a big difference in redness and irritation.
 Use your fingertips to gently massage a mild cleanser into your skin and avoid abrasive scrubs or washcloths.
-Rinse for at least 20 seconds with warm water, avoiding switches from hot to cold temperatures.
-Some people find even water can cause irritation so if you have this problem use a soothing creamy cleanser that can be wiped off instead of rinsed.
+Rinse for at least 20 seconds with warm water, avoiding switching from hot to cold temperatures.
+Some people find even water can cause irritation, so if you have this problem use a soothing creamy cleanser that can be wiped off instead of rinsed.
 Gently blot your skin dry without rubbing, and allow your skin to dry completely before applying any products.